 Yes, if you lose your employer-sponsored health care, you're eligible for a Special Enrollment Period.
 There’s no distinction between leaving your place of employment willingly, like in the case of resignation, or unwillingly, like with a layoff or firing.

-Yes, leaving a job, no matter the situation, counts as an involuntary loss of health insurance.
+Yes, leaving a job, no matter what the situation, counts as an involuntary loss of health insurance.
 This might be surprising if you left your job voluntarily but think of it this way – while you may be choosing to leave your job, you’re not technically choosing to lose your health coverage.

 You may be eligible for an SEP if you are denied or lose Medicaid coverage due to income changes, a child in your household ages out of the Children's Health Insurance Program (CHIP) or another qualifying circumstance occurs.
 To learn more, you can get in touch with your state’s Medicaid office.